CeciliaSwe/portfolio-3rd/README.md

 ## Design

 ### Application Workflow
-Below is a high level overview of the workflow through the application.
+Below is a high-level overview of the workflow through the application.

 ![Code Logic Flow Chart](assets/images/flowchart-p3.png)